How to generate manufacturing leads for B2B

 LinkedIn for Account-based Marketing

-LinkedIn is a powerful prospecting tool to support account-based marketing campaigns.
+LinkedIn is a powerful prospecting tool that supports account-based marketing campaigns.
 Account-based marketing (ABM) is a strategy that involves researching and identifying specific accounts that you will market to directly.
 In some ways, it is an inversion of the conventional marketing funnel.
 Rather than focusing on inbound marketing for a wide audience, ABM means focusing on custom-tailored sales documents, resources, and even case studies intended to attract a specific client.

 ABM is a great strategy for manufacturing lead generation because it’s highly relevant and targeted.
 Often, manufacturers service a niche market where there are dozens or hundreds of potential clients instead of thousands or millions.
 Account-based marketing is ideal for small markets, particularly if the accounts have significant overlap in their wants and needs.
 LinkedIn provides the tools manufacturers need to get started with ABM, particularly their powerful Sales Navigator product.